 Burdock, Arctium, is a part of the thistle family and native to Europe.
 The plants have dark green leaves that are woolly underneath.
 The seed burrs of these plants catch on the fur of animals and human clothing.

 Celery, Apium graveolens, is a plant and vegetable familiar to most everyone.
-It is now widely cultivated for sale to flavor soups, stews, and to eat raw.
-Celery leaves were part of the garlands found in the tomb of pharaoh Tutankhamun (died 1323 BC).
+It is now widely cultivated to flavor soups, stews, and to eat raw.
+Celery leaves were part of the garlands found in the tomb of pharaoh Tutankhamun (who died in 1323 B.C.).

 Crocus, C. chrysanthus, is a genus in the iris family.
 Most bloom as a harbinger of spring during the late winter months.
 They are native to woodlands and meadows around the world in temperate areas.
 Bulbs are simple to plant and can be purchased online.